FimGroup/fim/Readme.md

 #### Container

 * Contains all components for a specific tenant/application
-* Maintains lifecycle of application
+* Maintains lifecycle of tenant/application

 #### FlowModel